arthurkehrwald/MilkiPsyBackend/README.md

 The netcode is based on [this](https://github.com/tom-weiland/tcp-udp-networking).
 I have no prior experience writing netcode so assume there are bugs everywhere.

+The program listens for connections on port 13000.

 ## Command Line Interface

 Since no automated evaluation exists at the moment, messages can only be sent manually from the command line.
 There are three commands: